Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

      + The kernel performs the required computation while reading data from global memory, as necessary.
      + The kernel writes data back to global memory and notifies the host that it has completed its task.
      + The host program reads data back from global memory into the host memory and continues processing as needed
   + Take a look at the kernel code.
-This code will be compiled inside the Vitis tools and transformed into an hardware description that the Vivado tool can implement onto Xilinx devices.
-As we'll the goal on that code is to make it as efficient as possible in regard to the available hardware.
+This code is compiled by the Vitis tools and transformed into an hardware description that the Vivado tool implements onto Xilinx devices.
 ***
 ## Build and Emulate with Vitis
 For each module of this tutorial, Vitis can be run via the GUI **or** at the command line (more convenient in the context of this tutorial: